Nasser Hussain OBE, studied Natural Sciences at Durham (1986-1989) and is an alumnus of Hild Bede.

 Gabby attended Durham University from 1992-1995 to read Law.
 Whilst at Hild Bede, Gabby was the SRC Deputy President under Stan Hecks (1994-1995).
 She was also Assistant Sponsorship Secretary of the Durham Union Society and was an active member of both Hild Bede Theatre and Durham Student Theatre.

 Since graduating, Gabby has become a trailblazer for women in sports broadcasting and has also spent five years serving as the first Chancellor of Leeds Trinity University (2013 - 2017).
-During Summer Congregation 2015, Gaby was awarded an honorary Doctorate of Civil Law by the University of Durham.
+During Summer Congregation 2015, Gabby was awarded an honorary Doctorate of Civil Law by the University of Durham.

 Chris Hollins read History and Sociology at Durham from 1990-1993, balancing his academic work with sporting prowess, representing England's Universities Team in Football and also playing for the University's Cricket 1st XI.